TrySpace/GPT-Helper/README.md

 ## GPT Prompt Engineer

-This app is an interface to the GPT3 API. **It isn't ChatGPT nor does it use the Chatgpt api**.
+This app is an interface to the GPT API. **It isn't ChatGPT nor does it use the Chatgpt api**.
-It was made as a second option to ChatGPT, due to the ChatGPT often being overloaded.
+It was was created as a backup alternative to ChatGPT, which can sometimes be overloaded.

+## Usage

+This app allows you to automatically prefix questions with your own personas/prompts using prompt-engineering techniques.
+Please note that this is **not** ChatGPT and won't work the same.
+You should reset the prompt when asking different questions, as it is not very good at maintaining a threaded conversation.

+It's important to note that each additional question depending on the thread length setting will increase the token cost, so resetting often is recommended.

+> Each additional question depending on the thread length setting will increase the token cost!
+So reset often!

 ## How to use: